Skip to content

 Section-Level Design Controls

-Every section in Squarespace 7.1 has its own design controls, and they are surprisingly powerful.
+Every section in Squarespace 7.1 has its own design controls.
 Click on any section, then click the pencil icon to access section settings.

 Section backgrounds support solid colors, gradients, images, and videos.
 The image and video options include overlay controls (color tint and opacity), which let you place text over busy backgrounds without sacrificing readability.